 A homeowners policy covers your structural losses (i.e. fire, lightning), your personal property, liability protection and any additional living expenses incurred due to being "homeless".
 Homeowners policies do NOT cover damages due to hurricanes, major named storms, flooding, high winds, hail, or normal wear and tear.
 Consequently, Hilton Head Island homeowners typically carry additional policies intended to address the specific challenges of coastal living.

 In 1971, the South Carolina Legislature mandated a requirement that insurance companies make wind and hail coverage available to coastal homeowners.
-To better service the new market, the South Carolina Wind and Hail Underwriting Association (a.k.a.
+To better serve the new market, the South Carolina Wind and Hail Underwriting Association (a.k.a.
 Beach Plan or Wind Pool) began offering policies to eligible homeowners who were unable to secure coverage in the standard insurance marketplace.

 Although the SCWHUA provides coverage to all eligible homeowners, they recommend that you shop around.
 Better coverage and/or rates can often be found in the standard competitive insurance marketplace.